Skip to main content Link Search Menu Expand Document (external link)

 Grading

-• 18% of your grade will be determined by your individual work on homework assignments.
+• 11%: your individual work on homework assignments.

-• 23% of your grade will be determined by your team’s ongoing work.
+• 12%: your team’s ongoing work.
 This is NOT a measure of the final number or quality of features.
 Instead, it is a measure of the extent to which you are using techniques from class correctly and effectively to promote creation of high-quality software.

-• 25% of your grade will be determined by your personal contributions to team success.
+• 15%: your personal contributions to team success.
 You will report weekly on your own contributions as well as your teammates’ contributions.
 Your contribution will be assessed in the following categories:

 • Technical contributions: to what extent has your technical work (writing code, designing software, writing documentation, writing tests, maintaining CI/CD systems) helped your team deliver great software?